 Whichever above method you have chosen to install QuickBooks, once you are ready open the company file that encountered “the file exists error”, If you are able to access your company file then ensure that all the other users are able to view and edit the file as well without any problems.

-Finally, we hope that the methods described above were helpful in resolving the “QuickBooks error the file exists” warning message in Windows and that you are now able to open your company files and access QuickBooks services without further errors.
-These kinds of problems are common when multi-user hosting mode is enabled and the file you’re attempting to access is located on a network drive or server.
-Overall such issues on your company file are not cause for concern, however, searching the internet for a solution can be frustrating and time consuming in order to find a fix.
-In any case, we recommend that you bookmark this article and go through the troubleshooting steps outlined in it if you have the file exists error in QuickBooks in the future.
+In conclusion, we trust that the methods explained earlier have been useful in resolving the “QuickBooks error the file exists” warning message on Windows.
+As a result, you should now be able to open your company files and access QuickBooks services without encountering any additional errors.
+These types of problems often occur when the multi-user hosting mode is activated and the file you’re trying to access is located on a network drive or server.
+Although such issues with your company file should not be a cause for worry, it can be frustrating and time-consuming to search the internet for a solution.
+Nonetheless, we suggest bookmarking this article and following the troubleshooting steps outlined in it if you encounter the “file exists” error in QuickBooks again in the future.